Yosemite (sidewheeler): Service in California

-Yosemite was first placed in service by the California Steam Navigation Company in 1863 to run with Chrysopolis on the Sacramento River.
-Daily service, Sundays excepted, was provided from San Francisco leaving at 4pm for Sacramento.
-On October 12, 1865, as she was leaving the Rio Vista landing bound down river, her boiler (supposedly a safer "low-pressure" model) exploded, killing 55 people and scalding and injuring many more.
 She was equipped with new boilers then, and once again in 1876, after which she could reach a speed of 17 mi an hour.
 Railroad competition in California forced her to be laid up at Oakland from 1879 to 1883.

 Purchase by Canadian Pacific Navigation Company

 In 1883, John Irving Commodore of the Canadian Pacific Navigation Company, bought Yosemite from her then owners, the Central Pacific Railroad and brought her up to Vancouver to be one of the first vessels of the line.